hippogriffin/ess-helm/README.md

 for this is so that the values files and schemas can be easily viewed in the repo and diffs seen in PRs

+### Inspecting temlates

+Often you wish to see what a template looks like whilst developing.
+From the chart directory:
+`helm template -f ci/<values file> . -s <path to template in question>`

+If the rendered template is invalid YAML add `--debug` to see what the issue is.
+If the is Helm syntax error `--debug` often gets in the way of seeing the error from Helm.

+Values can be tweaked further with `--set property.path=value`.

 ## Linting

 Each of the linters will be run in CI in a way that either covers the relevant part (or all)